telerik/blazor-docs/components/appbar/sections.md

 The `<AppBarSection>` is a template-based component that allows you to render arbitrary HTML content in the AppBar component.

->note Render content only inside the `<AppBarSection>` tag, otherwise it will render outside the AppBar component.
+>note Render content only inside the `<AppBarSection>` tag, otherwise it will display outside the AppBar component.

 ## AppBar Section Parameters